hipe/tmx/STM-doc/README.md

 $ flutter upgrade
 ```

+- At #history-A.5 we upgraded flutter to version 3.10.4
 - At #history-A.4 we upgraded flutter to version 3.10.2 (sic)
 - At #history-A.4 we upgraded flutter to version 3.10.1
 - At #history-A.3 we upgraded flutter to version 3.10.0